sagemath/trac_to_gh/Issue 4378.md

 # Issue 4378: 3.2.alpha1: -sdist does not copy html from template directory

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4378

 Original creator: mabshoff